RobotnikAutomation/buzzer/README.md

 ## Services

 * set_buzzer (buzzer/SetBuzzer)
-  Set the state of the buzzer by client
+  Set the state of the buzzer from a client

 ## Services Called
 * set_digital_output (robotnik_msgs/set_digital_output)
-  Set the state of the buzzer to the hw
+  Sends the desired state of the buzzer to the hw